Technetium (99mTc) arcitumomab

 Technetium (^{99m}Tc) arcitumomab was a drug used for the diagnostic imaging of colorectal cancers, marketed by Immunomedics.
 It consisted of the Fab' fragment of a monoclonal antibody (arcitumomab, trade name CEA-Scan) and a radionuclide, technetium-99m.

-CEA-Scan was approved by the European Medicine Association (EMA) on October of 1996 for imaging in the case of metastases and/or recurrence in patients that were suffering from colon or rectum cancer.
+CEA-Scan was approved by the European Medicine Association (EMA) in October 1996 for imaging in the case of metastases and/or recurrence in patients that were suffering from colon or rectum cancer.
 Under the same decision, it was also approved to be used in patients that were suspected to have colon or rectal carcinoma recurrence and/or metastasis in association with rising blood CEA-levels.

 Chemistry

 Technetium (^{99m}Tc) arcitumomab is an immunoconjugate.
 Arcitumomab is a Fab' fragment of IMMU-4, a murine IgG1 monoclonal antibody extracted from the ascites of mice.
 The enzyme pepsin cleaves the F(ab')_{2} fragment off the antibody.
 From this, the Fab' fragment is prepared by mild reduction.

 Before application, arcitumomab is reconstituted with a solution of the radioactive agent sodium pertechnetate (^{99m}Tc) from a technetium generator.